Piarre/DiscordBotTemplate/README.md

 Discord Bot Client.

 ## Features
-- 🚀 Slash command with a handler builder command.
+- [x] 🚀 Slash command with a handler builder command.
-- 📧 Embed message builder.
+- [x] 📧 Embed message builder.

-## Avaible commands
+## 🧾 Avaible commands
 - Get the Bot ping with ```/ping```.
 - Clear any channel with ```/clear``` up to 100 messages.
 - Get a Watch2Gehter link with ```/w2g```.